BuddyForms/BuddyForms-Moderation/readme.txt

 You need the BuddyForms plugin installed for the plugin to work.
 <a href="http://buddyforms.com" target="_blank">Get BuddyForms now!</a>

-When is BuddyForms the right choice for you?

-As soon as you plan a WordPress and BuddyPress powered site, where users should be able to submit content from the frontend.
-BuddyForms gives you these possibilities for a wide variety of uses.

 == Screenshots ==

 1. **Different Post Status in the Frontend**